Year-Round Shelter

 Aside from the shelter and safe sleeping spaces, what other services will the shelter provide that would be working towards helping individuals obtain a job, permanent housing, get benefits, healthcare, etc. Are there coordinators on-site that are providing life-skill lessons?
 Are you partnering with any workforce development programs to teach trade skills to those able and willing?
 Do you have people to help individuals obtain ID's or apply for SNAP benefits or explain social security, medicaid, medicare, etc. to them?
 Is there going to be an on-site garden or greenhouse for individuals to learn and be able to grow their own food?
 Thank you for everything you're doing!

-Jenny asked 17 days ago
+Jenny asked about 2 months ago

 Thank you for your question and your interest in our Year-Round Shelter Project.
 You have shared many great ideas for services that could be very helpful for future shelter guests.